A Sourdough starter is not just a starter

-How to refresh a sourdough starter
+How to refresh a white sourdough starter

 100g Strong White Bread Flour (preferably organic)